-Women of 30-60 years of age are invited to take part in cervical cancer screening every five years.
-Some municipalities also invite women aged 25 and/or 65 for screening.
+Women of 30-65 years of age are invited to take part in cervical cancer screening every five years.
+Some municipalities also invite women aged 25 for screening.

 About 70% of those invited participate in the screening for cervical cancer.
 A referral to colposcopy is given to about 1% of the participants.
 Additionally, about 5% are invited for a follow-up test before the next screening invitation (1.).
 One in three women who regularly participate in screening has an abnormal screening finding at least once that requires follow-up (2.).

 Cervical cancer screening detects cancer precursors in addition to the direct cancer signs.
 Over 600 precursors and early stage cancers are detected by the screening programme in Finland every year.
 These can all be cured.
 It has been estimated that screening avoids more than 250 cancer deaths in Finland each year (3.).

 Screening of the over 60-year-old women also reduces the incidence of cervical cancer and mortality (4.).
-For this reason, the health authorities in Finland are considering extending the screening programme also to the over-60-year-olds.
+For this reason, screening will extend from 2022 to 65-year-olds.

 DIFFERENT SCREENING TESTS USED

 The conventional cervical screening test used in Finland has been the Pap test, whereby a cell sample is taken from the cervix and subjected to cytological examination by light-microscopy.
 Along with the Pap test, the HPV test is applicable to cervical cancer screening for women over the age of 35 (5.).
 The HPV test uses a cell sample obtained from the cervix to detect the DNA of the human papilloma virus (HPV).
 The aim is to detect high-risk types of HPV, such as HPV 16 and 18.